Haukain/ddbl-web-app/README.md

 In the `Shortlist`, the user can place the imported KPI on a board based on their importance and their ease of measure.
 He can add a comment to the KPI to add notes about their ranking.
 On saving, the shortlisted KPIs are the one scoring above five in the two criteria.

 In the `Definition`, the user can define the shortlisted KPI on multiple topics.
-He can also use the visualization panel to see have some insights about the KPI in the application.
+He can also use the visualization panel to see and have some insights about the KPI in the application.

 ### To be developed

 - The authentication of user

 For now the authentication of user is done by sending a default company and user in the API requests (companyId 1, userId 1) created in the synchronization with the database.
-The SignIn and SignUp form are already created and the model for the User table in the database already exists.
-A backend authentication and login sessions have to be created as well as better check on API calls.
+The SignIn and SignUp forms are already created and the model for the User table in the database already exists.
+A backend authentication and login sessions have to be created as well as a better check on API calls.

 - A better shortlisting

 For now, the shortlist phase only consists of placing KPIs on a board based on their Ease of Measure and Importance.
-Only the KPIs which score above 5 in the 2 criteria are shortlisted and go to the definition phase.
+Only the KPIs which have a score above 5 in the 2 criteria are shortlisted and go to the definition phase.
 A better shortlisting phase would include a second page after the currently existing one featuring 3 columns, a "To be discarded" (left), "To be Shortlisted" (right) and to be decided KPIs (middle).
 Only the KPIs present in the right column would be kept after this step.
-The left column would be pre-filled with KPIs which were in the bottom left corner of the board and the right colum with KPIs from the up-right corner.
+The left column would be pre-filled with KPIs which were in the bottom left corner of the board and the right colum with KPIs from the top-right corner.
 KPIs which were in the two other corners (in other words, more than 5 in a criteria but below 5 in the other) would be placed in the middle column.
-Every KPIs could be moved from one column to another so the user can decide more precesily and per KPI which one to keep to the definition phase.
+Every KPIs could be moved from one column to another so the user can decide more precisely and for each KPI which one to keep to the definition phase.

 - A better definition and visualization